norsig/dockport/readme.md

 ## UI
 The Shipyard UI is a web interface to the Shipyard cluster.
 It uses the Shipyard API for all interaction.
 It is an AngularJS app that is served via the Controller.

-# Contributing

-## Controller
-To get a development environment you will need:

-* Go 1.4+
-* Node.js: (npm for bower to build the Angular frontend)

-Run the following:

-* install [Godep](https://github.com/tools/godep): `go get github.com/tools/godep`
-* run `npm install -g bower` to install bower
-* run `make build` to build the binary
-* run `make media` to build the media
-* run `./controller -h` for options

-# License
-Shipyard is licensed under the Apache License, Version 2.0.
-See LICENSE for full license text.